 Some opticians can provide this service, as it requires additional training and an additional licence.
 An optician must complete this training and hold this licence in order to use the title of “contact lens fitter.”

 - Performing sight tests/automated refractions

 Some opticians can provide this service, as it requires additional training and an additional certification.

 A directory of all active opticians in BC can be found here.

 You may meet other eye care professionals throughout your vision care journey, including:

-Optometrists are health care professionals trained to assess the eye and visual system.
-They conduct eye examinations that assess your overall eye health and can diagnose refractive disorders.
-Optometrists often are the health care professional you will see to obtain your prescription for eyewear.
+Optometrists are healthcare professionals trained to assess the eye and visual system.
+They conduct eye examinations that assess overall eye health and can diagnose refractive disorders.
+An optometrist is likely the healthcare professional you will see to obtain your prescription for eyewear.

-They are regulated by the College of Optometrists of B.C
+Optometrists are regulated by the College of Optometrists of BC.

 Ophthalmologists are medical doctors who specialize in eye and vision care.
-They also diagnosis and treatment eye disease as well as provide eye exams, prescribe corrective lenses, prescribe, and administer medication, and perform surgery.
+They also diagnose and treat eye diseases, provide eye exams, prescribe corrective lenses, prescribe and administer medication, and perform surgery.

-They are regulated by the College of Physicians and Surgeons of B.C
+Ophthalmologists are regulated by the College of Physicians and Surgeons of BC.